Skip to main content

 6.

-Licensed practical nurses acting with a client-specific order ensure that the order:
+Licensed practical nurses acting under a client-specific order ensure that the order:

 a.